SithuSoe04/cse15l-lab-reports/labreport1.md

 ieng6-203   23:25:01   1  0.08,  0.15,  0.11

 Sun Jan 02, 2022 11:28pm - Prepping cs15lsp23`
+The following picture shows you the entire process of how I successfully connected to the remote server.
+Use it as a guide!

 ### Step 3: Trying Some Commands